SiliconLabs/gecko_sdk/protocol/z-wave/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# 7.21.7 {#section-7-21-7}

+## 800 Series Hardware Support
+800 series hardware is no longer supported in the Gecko SDK.
+Please use the Simplicity SDK to develop applications for EFR32ZG23, EFR32ZG28 and ZGM230S chips.

+## Set Default APP_MAX_TX_POWER_LR to 20dBm
+Default long range output power is set to 20dBm.
+During startup, this value is limited by the capability of the chip (if APP_MAX_TX_POWER_LR is set to 20dBm, it will be overwite at startup on 14dBm capable chip).

 # 7.21.6 {#section-7-21-6}
 ## Restore NVM handler after backup/restore operations
 To avoid NVM acces by the stack or the application during backup/restore operations, the NVM3 handler is closed by the SAPI command NVMBackupRestoreOperationOpen.
 However it was never restored.